gameboycjp/KarIO.CaptureDevice/README.md

 # KarIO.CaptureDevice
 Implements the [FlashCap](https://github.com/kekyo/FlashCap/tree/main) library as a procedural texture in [Resonite](https://resonite.com/).

 Currently slow and bugged, but functions.
 For instance, Capture Device names do not get shown correctly most of the time.
 DirectShow support does not work, so it uses Video For Windows.
 Sometimes the component just plain fails to initialize.
 Only runs at about 5fps, and defaults to 1080p for testing purposes.
 Likely would break on a non-MJPEG stream.
-A few QOL todos, but this plugin is only a PoC at the moment.
+A few QOL todos, but this plugin is only a PoC at the moment, and will (likely) remain as such.

 # Credits